scramjetorg/transform-hub/packages/cli/README.md

 > 💡 <small>An environmental value that is set to production allows to use commands of the Scramjet Cloud Platform.
 We encourage you to [sign up for the SCP Beta](https://scramjet.org/#join-beta).</small>

+If you wish to use the open source STH on your own machine, please make sure the STH API URL is set correctly in the CLI.
+By default the STH starts the API server on `http://0.0.0.0:8080/api/v1`.
+The API URL can be set in the CLI with the following command:
-In order to use STH the Hub should be running under the given URL. e.g.: `si config set apiUrl http://0.0.0.0:8080/api/v1`
+`si config set apiUrl http://0.0.0.0:8080/api/v1`

 > 💡 <small>An URL pattern looks like this: `http://<localhost|IPaddress>:<portNumber>/api/v1`</small>

-### Global vs session
+### Global vs session configurations

 ```bash
 Usage: